Frequently

 different volume (different lengths) in space.

-2- A change of electron mass changes the energy of the quantum states
+2- A change of electron mass changes the energy of the quantum

 of atoms.
-That change of quantum levels changes the frequencies of the
+That change of quantum levels changes the frequencies of

 energy (light) emitted during these transitions.
 Therefore atomic

-clocks will run at a different rate (following a change of electron
+clocks will run at a different rate (following a change of

 mass).